marp-team/marp-cli/docs/bespoke-transitions/README.md

 The slide transition depends on **[View Transition API][view transition]** in the using browser. _We does never lock in to a specific JavaScript library_, as same as other Marp ecosystem projects :)

 To show transition animations, a viewer has to show HTML slide in the browser which have supported View Transition.
+Transitions will not be applied if the page is viewed in an unsupported browser.

 [view transition]: https://www.w3.org/TR/css-view-transitions-1/

 ### Supported browsers

+As of October 2025, View Transition is supported in all major browsers.

 - **Chrome**: ✅ (111-)
 - **Edge**: ✅ (111-)
 - **Safari**: ✅ (18.2-)
-- **Firefox**: Testable in [Firefox 139](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/139#experimental_web_features) and later (requires `dom.viewTransitions.enabled` preference to be set to `true` in `about:config`)
+- **Firefox**: ✅ (144-)

 ## `transition` local directive